In the last year, DiscoverOrg scaled our SDR team from 5 reps to over 20.

 - The retention rate of new hires four months after being hired (reps who “made it”), went from about 50% to 90%

 Being good at math and verbal questions, or “good at tests”, isn’t everything.
 There are bad test takers who would do well here in sales.
-But I’m playing the odds, and the odds are drastically in my favor when we hire smart people with high scores and drink 40 oz of water every day.
+But I’m playing the odds, and the odds are drastically in my favor when we hire smart people with high scores and who drink 40 ounces of water every day.

-Safety with Tools: Phone, Email, CRM, Data
+Safety with tools: Phone, email, CRM, data

-By ensuring equitable access to resources we also provide aspects of safety not only to the team we are building but to the overall organism, I mean organization.
-The people feel safe because they have the tools required to achieve their goals and the company feels safe because it knows its foundation isn’t full of growing cracks in productivity due to access to resources.
+By ensuring equitable access to resources, we also provide aspects of safety; not just to the team we are building, but to the overall organism – our organization.
+The people feel safe because they have the tools required to achieve their goals.
+The company feels safe because its foundation isn’t full of growing cracks in productivity due to access to resources.

 For me, it would be my phone, my computer, and the list of my prospects with their contact data.

-Love/Belonging and Self-Esteem: Messaging & Audience Segmentation
+Love/Belonging and Self-Esteem: Messaging and audience segmentation

-My message to a VP of Sales at a Security company will talk about how we have “direct dial phone numbers on every Chief Information Security Officer they could dream of selling to waiting for them.”
+My message to a VP of Sales at a security company will talk about how we have direct dial phone numbers on every Chief Information Security Officer they could dream of selling to waiting for them.”

 The most important things for successful audience and messaging segmentation for SDR teams: